darkhelmet/verboselogging/posts/where-my-programming-power-comes-from.md

 </object>
 ## The future

 I intend to keep these for a long, long time.
-I’d like to get them to my ankles, and then decide what to do.
+I'd like to get them to my ankles, and then decide what to do.
 Maybe trim them, or maybe just figure out a new way to wrap them to get them off the ground.
-I don’t know yet, but it’ll be a while before they get that long.
+I don't know yet, but it'll be a while before they get that long.

 [^1]: Also, I like the Legally Blonde movies.